MixinNetwork/mvm.dev/src/guide/uniswap.md

 In the previous article, we mentioned that through the registry, the contract on the EVM can be migrated without any modification.
 In this chapter, we will introduce in detail how to deploy a uniswap smart contract.

 We will deploy with Uniswap V2.
-Before deployment, we need to configure the Quorum testnet with metamask.
+Before deployment, we need to configure the MVM testnet with metamask.
 For the specific configuration method, please refer to the chapter on how to join the testnet.

 The core uniswap code mainly includes [v2-core](https://github.com/Uniswap/v2-core) and [v2-periphery](https://github.com/Uniswap/v2-periphery). v2-core is the core function of Uniswap, and v2-periphery is a simple encapsulation on top of the core function, providing developers with an easier-to-use interface.